This webpage is being regularly updated. On this page you will find information about:

 You will be contacted by the first NHS service that is able to offer you a vaccination.
 This may be your GP, one of the hospital hubs, or another NHS service.

-- A phased roll out is underway, which will take time.
-Timing will be dependent on manufacturing timescales and supply of vaccines.
+- The phased roll out of the vaccination programme will take time, and timing will be dependent on manufacturing timescales and supply of vaccines.

 This priority list is as follows: